rsando06/election-analysis/README.md

   - Charles Casper Stockham received 23.0% of the votes and 85,213 number of votes.
   - Diana DeGette received 73.8% of the votes and 272,892 number of votes.
   - Raymon Anthony Doane received 3.1% of the votes and 11,606 number of votes.
+- The county with the largest number of votes was Denver County, which had 82.8% of the casted votes and 306,055 number of casted votes.
 - The winner of the election was:
   - Diana DeGette, who received 73.8% of the votes and 272,892 number of votes.